 Thanksgiving turkeys can’t fly – unless they’re onboard a UPS cargo jet.
-For more than 20 years, UPS has shipped thousands of organic, free range turkeys known as Willie Birds for cooking retailer Williams-Sonoma.
-The turkeys are brined, sealed and delivered via UPS Next Day Air in time to become the centerpiece of holiday dinners across the United States.
+For more than 20 years, UPS has shipped thousands of organic, free-range turkeys known as Willie Birds for cooking retailer Williams-Sonoma.
+The turkeys are brined and sealed, then delivered via UPS Next Day Air in time to become the centerpiece of holiday dinners across the United States.

 “We know we have Thanksgiving dinner in our hands, so UPS goes to extraordinary lengths to ensure every one of these turkeys is delivered on time,” said Scott Johnson, director of Enterprise Accounts – Retail, who manages the Williams-Sonoma account for UPS.

 Going above and beyond: UPSers delivers what matters every single day, especially during the holiday season.
 If you see a UPS employee doing something incredible, visit #ThankAUPSer to tell us about it.